esnet/esnet-smartnic-hw/README.md

 ### Installing the SmartNIC Hardware Design Repository

-The following steps guide a new user through the installation of the SmartNIC Hardware Design Repository.
+The following steps guide a new user through the installation of the SmartNIC Hardware Design Repository, beginning with a suitably-configured host running Ubuntu 20.04 LTS Linux.

 1. Install the esnet-smartnic-hw respository by creating a clone from github into a local directory: